Sriya-235/MachineLearning_GroupProject/README.md

-# MachineLearning_GroupProject
+# MNIST CLASSIFIER FROM SCRATCH
+Project 10:

-MNIST Classifier from scratch
+Building an MNIST Classifier using Numpy and Python